 orange and/or carrot for garnish

-Combine the carrot, orange, melted honey, ginger, and turmeric in a 2-cup liquid measuring cup.
+Combine the carrot juice, orange juice, honey, ginger, and turmeric in a 2-cup liquid measuring cup.
 Pour 4 ounces of champagne in each glass.
-Divide juice mixture evenly between glasses.
+Pour juice mixture over champagne, divided evenly between glasses.
 Garnish with orange and carrot to serve.

 Keywords: mimosa, champagne mimosa, healthy mimosa, carrot mimosa, turmeric recipe, healthy brunch drink, healthy drink recipe